 The words are written by editors, authors, advertisers, economists, and reformers who are the instrument of social power.
 The communication media can influence the thought-process and decision-making abilities of the individual as well as large groups,

-7. Political parties
+7. Political parties socialization

-The stages of socialisation are as follows-
+The stages of socialization are as follows-

 1. The first stage or the oral stage

-The first stage or the oral stage of socialisation starts with the birth of a child and lasts until he is one year old.
+The first stage or the oral stage of socialization starts with the birth of a child and lasts until he is one year old.
 Before delivery, the child sleeps peacefully in the womb and is warm and comfortable.
 He does not have to do anything but as soon as he is delivered in the world; he must start breathing to survive.
 He must be protected from outside elements like heat, cold and wet so that he remains comfortable.

 The child established oral dependency by crying and making people understand that he needs the attention of some kind.
 Either he might have wet himself or he might be hungry.
 He develops certain expectations about his feeding time and learns to give out signals via crying or gestures.